 • To bake raw frozen meatballs, add 6 to 10 minutes to the cooking time and ensure the meatballs reach 160°F.

-• To heat cooked meatballs from frozen, add to a skillet with 1/2 cup water.
+• To heat cooked meatballs from frozen, add them to a skillet with ½ cup of water.
 Cover and simmer until heated through, for 10 to 12 minutes, adding more water as needed.

 • To heat cooked meatballs in pasta sauce, add ½ cup of water to the sauce and simmer for 15 to 20 minutes or until the meatballs are heated through.